 Frederick Hart

-Frederick Hart has been described as America's greatest representational artist.
-He has gone completely against the grain of the contemporary art world; substance and beauty are the chief criteria of his work.
-Hart learned the skill of stone carving at the Washington National Cathedral.
-Hart recalls, "The Cathedral became a magical place for me, a place outside of this century.
-The wonderful Italian stone carvers who worked there were the last of a generation."
+Frederick Hart is often regarded as America's greatest representational artist.
+He has notably diverged from the trends of the contemporary art world, prioritizing substance and beauty in his work.
+Hart honed his stone carving skills at the Washington National Cathedral, which he described as a "magical place" that felt timeless.
+He remarked, "The wonderful Italian stone carvers who worked there were the last of a generation."

-In 1971 Hart began a commission to design a series of "Creation" sculptures for the main facade of the Cathedral.
-The Creation Sculptures were completed in 1990, almost twenty years later.
-In a century marked by nihilism, abstraction, and deconstruction, Hart exemplifies a returning tide to aesthetic and moral agendas embodied in the great ages of art in the past.
+In 1971, Hart began a commission to design a series of "Creation" sculptures for the main façade of the Cathedral.
+The Creation Sculptures were completed in 1990, nearly twenty years later.
+In an era characterized by nihilism, abstraction, and deconstruction, Hart represents a resurgence of aesthetic and moral values reminiscent of the great art movements of the past.
+Read More...

 Songs of Grace: Innocence